kelauzer/PrismarineBE/README.md

-# PrismarineBE
+# PrismarineBE Multiversion
 Minecraft Bedrock Edition server software

-This is the first version, can be a lot of bugs
+I have to do this, but not yet.
+Now you can use only master branch

 # How can i start my server?
 Very easy!
 Just create a new folder and extract the contents of the archive into it.